arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 If you make your model too complex and flexible, it will start to model random noise in your data, and this increases the **variance**.
 In general, as models get more complex, variance increases.

-Here is the BMI and depression data again, this time with a model that is much too complex --- if you estimated that model on a different sample, you could get wildly different results.
+Here are the blood pressure and cognitive performance data again, this time with a model that is much too complex --- if you estimated that model on a different sample, you could get wildly different results.

 ![The same scatterplot, this time with a very squiggly trend line that goes up and down with the random variability in the data.](media/overfit.png)